Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

-The datum in an arc system kit satisfies a 'local-to-global principle', meaning that it amounts to local arc systems kits, one for each vertex of $\eS$ and its incident edges, plus the requirement that the data at the edges agrees.
-The below construction describes the local arc system kits which are used throughout this paper.
+The datum in an arc system kit satisfies a `local-to-global principle', meaning that it amounts to local arc system kits, one for each vertex of $\eS$ and its incident edges, plus the requirement that the data at the edges agrees.
+The construction below describes the default local arc system kits that we will use.

 \begin{construction} \textbf{Case I:} interior vertices